 How To Homeschool

-Children of the baby, toddler and preschool age love to play.
+Children of the baby, toddler and preschool age love to play and learn best through play, experimentation and discovery.
 Best practices dictate that learning comes through free-play-based activities that are child-led.
 Follow your child's lead and play with them!
 Read to them, talk to them and sing to them to develop their language skills.
 In order to enhance language development, screens should be limited to zero use under age 2, and 1 hour per day of mutual watching for ages 3-5 years.
 Toddlers and preschoolers need 3 hours of active play per day.

 These are the grades that the main focus is learning-to-read.
 Cuddle up on the sofa and read to your children from an assortment of picture books, comics, graphic novels, and storybooks.
 If your child is reading, let them read to you.
 Ask them to write grocery lists, memos, letters to relatives and other informal items of writing.